svenhaitjema/WiringPi/README.md

 ## Modifcations by GC2

-Brunch bpi-pi2-merge is a combination of [Unofficial WiringPi](https://github.com/WiringPi/WiringPi) and [BPI-SINOVOIP /BPI-WiringPi2](https://github.com/BPI-SINOVOIP/BPI-WiringPi2).
+This is a combination of [Unofficial WiringPi](https://github.com/WiringPi/WiringPi) and [BPI-SINOVOIP /BPI-WiringPi2](https://github.com/BPI-SINOVOIP/BPI-WiringPi2) with a couple of bug fixes and build script changes.
 The binary (tools and library) can support both worlds Raspberry Pi and Banana Pi M2 Zero.

 We provide no support!

-Please contact base repository maintainers if you you problems.
+Please contact base repository maintainers if you have problems.